sjmikler/reproducing-comparing-rewinding-and-finetuning/README.md

 ```

 However, different versions of TensorFlow (`2.3`, `2.5`) have been shown to work as well.
-We expect readers who want to replicate our experimetns to be using a machine with at least one GPU.
+We expect readers who want to replicate our experiments to be using a machine with at least one GPU.
 Recreating them using CPU will be very time-consuming and might require some changes in code.

 ### Training models

-Ready-to-use experiment definitions are available in `experiments` directory.
+Ready-to-use experiment definitions are available in the `experiments` directory.
-Those can be easily modified to get different experiments.
+That can be easily modified to get different experiments.
 We tried to select parameter names to be self-explanatory.
-You can run each experiment using `run.py` scripy with `--exp` flag.
+You can run each experiment using the `run.py` script with `--exp` flag.
 For example:

 ```
 python run.py --exp=experiments/resnet-20-iterative.yaml
 ```

-If you have multiple GPU available, you can use `--gpu` flag to choose which should be used.
+If you have multiple GPUs available, you can use `--gpu` flag to choose which one should be used.
-Otherwise, only the first GPU will be used (`/device:GPU:0`).
+Otherwise, the default is the first listed GPU (usually `/device:GPU:0`).
+GPU indexing starts at 0.
 To use the second GPU, you can run:

 ```
 python run.py --exp=experiments/resnet-20-one-shot.yaml --gpu=1
 ```

-Model checkpoints will be saved under path specified in `.yaml` file, for example:
+Model checkpoints will be saved under the path specified in `.yaml` file, for example:

 ```
 steps_per_epoch: 2000